Minimum of four GCSEs at grade 3 (or D) or better

 Level 2 Vocational Programme at Merit or above (e.g. BTEC/NVQ/OCR National) PLUS two GCSEs 9-4 (or A*-C)

-BTEC Level 2 First Diploma in Health and Social Care is a one year course ideal for any student who would like a career in the health or social care sector.You will study a range of units with a combination of coursework and exams and if successful it will also allow you to progress onto a Level 3 qualification.
+BTEC Level 2 Extended Certificate in Health and Social Care is a one year course ideal for any student who would like a career in the health or social care sector.You will study a range of units with a combination of coursework and exams and if successful it will also allow you to progress onto a Level 3 qualification.
 From Level 3 you can then apply to do a university degree course.

 There is a one-hour exam for each of the units, consisting of a short and long answer questions, with an opportunity for extended writing within the exam.